Skip advert

 MPG, emissions & running costs

 Efficiency from the Nissan Qashqai’s engines is strong but not class leading.
 Official numbers for the engines all fall in the 44mpg to 55mpg ballpark with the clever e-Power engine delivering the best results.
-The 2024 facelift boosted desirability and improved predicted residual values by an average of 4% across the board, which will help cost of ownership.
+The 2024 facelift boosted desirability and improved predicted residual values by an average of four per cent across the board, which will help cost of ownership.
 Read more about the Nissan Qashqai's MPG, CO2 and running costs…

 Interior, design & technology

 The Nissan Qashqai was the first car to get Nissan’s latest Google-based infotainment tech and it really is impressive.
 The crisp, 12.3” touchscreen is on all models and all but the entry-level cars get built-in Google Maps and voice assistant.
 It means you really don’t have to pair your phone with the car, even though you can if you want.
-Otherwise, interior quality is impressive with some high class material choices and physical buttons for the main controls.
+Otherwise, interior quality is impressive with some high-class material choices and physical buttons for the main controls.
 The latest exterior design is a lot more distinctive than before.
 Read more about the Nissan Qashqai's interior, design and technology…

 Boot space, comfort & practicality

 The Qashqai is big enough for four six-foot adults to sit in comfort.
 The middle chair in the rear would be OK for kids on short journeys.
-We aren’t particularly impressed with the amount of storage space on offer, but the boot area is competitive for the class at around 500-litres.
+We aren’t particularly impressed with the amount of storage space on offer, but the boot area is competitive for the class at around 500 litres.
 Read more about the Nissan Qashqai's boot space, comfort and practicality…

 Reliability & safety